Accumulation of change

 Solutions

-So the total area (and therefore the distance traveled) is
+So the total area, or the distance accumulated over the first seconds, is

 - a rectangle (green)